ic-association/nns-proposals/proposals/README.md

 Here `[topic]` is the topic of the proposal in case snake and `[YYYY][MM][DD]T[hh][mm]Z` is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date and approximate time of the proposal submission (in the UTC timezone).
+You can use `date --utc +%Y%m%dT%H%MZ` to get this format.

 For example, the URL